Jehan

 Get to know Jehan

 Jehan joined Mattamy Homes fresh out of university as part of Mattamy’s Finance Leadership Development Program.
 Through the 30-month program, Jehan gained experience working 15 months with the Canadian Corporate Financial Reporting team followed by an additional 15 months with the Canadian Corporate Financial Planning and Analysis team, all while working towards his Chartered Professional Accountant (CPA) designation.
-After his rotational assignments, Jehan was promoted to Senior Financial Analyst.
-Most recently, Jehan sought new opportunities and transitioned into a new role as a Development Associate with the Urban Division’s land team.
+After his rotational assignments, Jehan transitioned into various roles in the divisional finance teams and land development team.
+Most recently, Jehan joined the Urban Division’s finance team as an Operations Finance Manager.

 What does a typical morning at work look like for you?